dd32/td-gh-ex/readme.txt

 = Custom Menus =

-Full Frame theme supports two custom menus that is primary and secondary.
+Full Frame theme supports one custom menu that is primary menu.
 To create a custom menu, go to Appearance -> Menus in your dashboard.
 For more about custom menu, check out http://catchthemes.com/blog/custom-menus-wordpress-themes/